Black Friday 2018 deals: Laptops, gaming PCs, Chromebooks, tablets, monitors and more

 -

-reading•Black Friday 2018 deals: iPad for $250 now, Microsoft Surface Pro bundle for $800, and other gaming PC, Chromebook, tablet sales
+reading•Black Friday 2018 deals: iPad for $250 now, $250 off Apple MacBook Pro plus other gaming PC, Chromebook, tablet sales

 -

-Note: Updated: Deals and availability confirmed on Thursday, Nov.
-22.